ratsakatika/ratsakatika.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-<b>I am a Machine Learning and Remote Sensing Researcher at the University of Cambridge</b> with [14 years experience](https://www.linkedin.com/in/tomratsakatika/) applying technical, strategic and implementation expertise to global challenges.
+<b>I am a Machine Learning and Remote Sensing Researcher at the University of Cambridge</b> with [14 years of experience](https://www.linkedin.com/in/tomratsakatika/) applying technical, strategic and implementation expertise to global challenges.

 <b>From 2013 to 2023, I was an Economic Development Adviser with the British Diplomatic Service</b>, leading on [private sector development, investment and climate change policy](projects).
 I managed multidisciplinary teams during postings in three countries and secured over <b>£85m</b> for programme implementation.
 My work included: